tm-laurenzo/C-sharp-algorithms-and-answers/README.md

 # C-sharp-algorithms-and-answers
-This is a collection of algorithms solved in C#
+This is a collection of algorithms solved in C# with detail explanations of the steps